 A few things should be noted here.
 First of all, Smith might be called an upper-middle level Republican operative.
-He was an investment banker rich enough to bankroll investigations, but Richard Mellon Scaife rich, Sheldon Adelson rich, or Koch brothers rich.
+He was an investment banker rich enough to bankroll investigations, but not Richard Mellon Scaife rich, Sheldon Adelson rich, or Koch brothers rich.
 He was not part of the Trump campaign inner circle, but he had access to the inner circle and understood its workings.
 Oh, yes, and he can't give any further account because he is now dead.
 (Don't get suspicious; he was 81 years old).

 Second, although I have not read the second article (and can no longer access the first), the story seems to be extremely well sourced.
 No question that this is legit.
 Smith apparently talked freely to the Wall Street Journal and showed them e-mails and other documents to support his account.
 Their story was backed by intelligence community intercepts showing the Russian intelligence services looking for a way to release e-mails to Flynn through an intermediary.
 And a key source in the story has come forward with his own account, giving greater details, but also saying that he did not understand the big picture of what was happening until he read the story.

 Third, the story does not report any actual collusion.
 It may better be described as willingness to collude or attempted collusion.

 To understand what was going on, one must remember that there were two separate and unrelated scandals underway (or, arguably, two twin scandals and a separate and unrelated one) that got conflated in the public mind, and possibly even in the mind of Trump's inner circle, because they both involved Hillary Clinton and e-mails.